GhostJumper/GhostJumper/README.md

 ## I'm a Gamer, Student and Developer!

 -   🔭 I’m currently working as a Java Spring Developer!
--   🌱 I’m currently learning everything 🤣
+-   🌱 I’m currently learning Spring Boot
 -   👯 I’m looking to collaborate with other content creators
 -   🥅 2020 Goals: Contribute more to Open Source projects